doranchang/Pomelo/README.md

    The application will start on http://127.0.0.1:5000.

 ## Testing:
 You can test the service using curl commands in your terminal.
-Here are some example commands to submit events as a JSON response:
+Here are some example commands to submit events:

    ```bash
    curl -X POST http://127.0.0.1:5000/submit_event \